7 Top Pick of The Best Half Helmet

 The adjustable chin strap provides maximum comfort with minimal effort, with sliders around the ears that accommodate all head shapes and sizes.

 Safety is a very important aspect of this helmet as it is made for outdoor sports.
-It is approved by DOT safety regulations and can protect the head from sustaining any severe damage.
+DOT safety regulations approve it and can protect the head from sustaining any severe damage.

 Pros